-To offer further insight into details of MOG-recognition, we analyzed whether FL-MOG or ED-MOG form close dimers detectable by FRET and we analyzed monovalent versus bivalent binding to FL-MOG and ED-MOG.
-We found that neither ED-MOG nor FL-MOG give a FRET signal.
-The intensity of a FRET signal is inversely proportional to the sixth power of the inter-dye distance and this energy transfer process can serve as a spectroscopic ruler in the 1-6 nm range (Stryer and Haugland, 1967).
-Thus, our FRET experiments show that ED-MOG or FL-MOG are further apart from each other than 6 nm.
-To allow bivalent binding of IgG1 (the typical isotype of MOG-Abs), the target antigen has to be at a relatively strict distance of about 13-16 nm as recently corroborated with DNA origami technology (Shaw et al., 2019).
-In a crystallographic paper, ED-MOG was reported to form a head-to-tail dimer (Clements et al., 2003); in the same paper, MOG extracted from myelin appeared by Western-blot largely monomeric, but also a minor proportion of dimeric forms of MOG were observed indicating that MOG may form dimers under special crystallization conditions and also in myelin.
+proportional to the sixth power of the inter-dye distance and this energy transfer process can serve as a spectroscopic ruler in the 1-6 nm range.43 Thus, our FRET experiments show that ED-MOG and FL-MOG are further apart from each other than 6 nm.
+To allow bivalent binding of IgG1 (the typical isotype of MOG-Abs), the target antigen has to be at a relatively strict distance of \sim 13-16 nm, as recently corroborated with DNA origami technology.44 In a crystallographic paper, ED-MOG was reported to form a head-to-tail dimer22; in the same report, MOG extracted from myelin appeared largely monomeric by western blot, but also a small proportion of dimeric forms of MOG were observed, indicating that MOG may form dimers under special crystallization conditions and also in myelin.
 Our FRET experiments do not exclude dimer formation of MOG under certain situations, but show that under our experimental conditions, cells transfected with MOG for a CBA, MOG does not associate closer than 6 nm.
-In accordance with our FRET data, MOG from transfected cells appeared as a monomer when Western blots of transfected cells were performed (Mayer et al., 2013; Marti Fernandez et al., 2019).
+In accordance with our FRET data, MOG from transfected cells appeared as a monomer when western blots of transfected cells were performed.^{24,25}

-We found that MOG-Abs from four patients bound strongly in the form of F(ab')2, but poorly or not at all as Fab, indicating that these MOG-antibodies largely require bivalent binding to be detected.
+We found that MOG-Abs from four patients bound strongly in the form of $F(ab')2$, but poorly or not at all as Fab, indicating that these MOG-Abs largely require bivalent binding to be detected.
 The dependence on bivalent binding is most likely due to concentration and affinity.
 In particular, it argues that the affinity of human MOG-Abs is lower than of 8-18C5 and therefore a gain of avidity due to bivalent binding is needed for a clear binding to MOG.
-Also, in vitrotranslated extracellular part of MOG constructed to form tetramers is recognized by MOG-Abs from patients (O'Connor et al., 2007).
-We speculate that FL-MOG is better recognized than ED-MOG, because the intracellular part of MOG induces a clustering of MOG with a spacing of the extracellular part of MOG that allows bivalent Ab-binding, illustrated in Fig. 7.
-The second hydrophobic domain could hold the monomers apart at a suitable distance that would facilitate the bivalent binding of the MOG-Abs, presumably involving lipid rafts (Kim and Pfeiffer, 1999).
-This model is in accordance with previous studies that showed that crosslinking of MOG-Abs induces signaling (Marta et al., 2005) and lateral diffusion of transfected MOG in the membrane is anomalous and slowed down (Gielen et al., 2005; Gielen et al., 2008).
-We are aware that our model in Fig. 7 might not be the only possible explanation for the enhanced recognition and bivalent binding of MOG-Abs when the second hydrophobic domain is present.
-It could also be that the second hydrophobic domain creates an empty space around the MOG molecules which favors the binding of MOG-Abs.
+Also, in vitro translated extracellular part of MOG constructed to form tetramers is recognized by MOG-Abs from patients.12 We speculate that FL-MOG is better recognized than ED-MOG, because the intracellular part of MOG induces a clustering of MOG with a spacing of the extracellular part of MOG that allows bivalent antibody binding, as illustrated in Fig. 7.
+The second hydrophobic domain could hold the monomers apart at a suitable distance that would facilitate the bivalent binding of the MOG-Abs, presumably involving lipid rafts.45 This model is in accordance with previous studies that showed that crosslinking of MOG-Abs induces signalling46 and lateral diffusion of transfected MOG in the membrane is anomalous and slowed down.^{47,48} We are aware that our model in Fig. 7 might not be the only possible explanation for the enhanced recognition and bivalent binding of MOG-Abs when the second hydrophobic domain is present.
+It could also be that the second hydrophobic domain creates an empty space around the MOG molecules, which favours the binding of MOG-Abs.

-We assume that the few patients whose MOG-Abs give some signal using MOG-1-125 bound to an ELISA plate or to ED-MOG in transfected cells, have such a strong affinity that allows monovalent binding.
+We assume that the few patients whose MOG-Abs gave some signal using MOG-1-125 bound to an ELISA plate or to ED-MOG in transfected cells, have such a strong affinity that allows monovalent binding.
 This view is also strengthened by features of the mAb r8-18C5, which has a strong affinity to MOG, binds also as Fab to MOG, recognizes ED-MOG and FL-MOG in transfected cells similarly and also MOG by ELISA.
 Together, we show that MOG-Abs from most patients require bivalent binding to be detected.
 We propose that bivalent binding is facilitated with cells transfected with FL-MOG (or MOG-2TMD), but not when ED-MOG is transfected or when MOG-1-125 is bound to an ELISA plate.